Ensemble Learning Based Classification Algorithm Recommendation: Preliminary Study

 In practical application, the metric $\kappa$ is estimated via the prediction results of the learning models on only a sample rather than the whole population.
 This might also be the reason that there needs a threshold $\delta$ in Definition \ref{def:diverseModel}.
 Therefore, we need to further understand the statistical significance of $\kappa$, including the statistical significance of $\kappa\neq 0$ and its confidence interval.
 And the confidence interval will be set as the threshold $\delta$ in Definition \ref{def:diverseModel}.

 For this purpose, we need to find a statistic for significant test of $\kappa$.
 As we know, the distribution of the class labels predicted by a learner on a $K-class$ classification problem would follow either binomial ($K = 2$) or multi-nominal ($K > 2$) distribution.
 Both of binomial, multi-nominal distributions are derived from exponential family of distributions.
-Meanwhile, inspiring by the idea that the independence between two variables, which follow the well-known exponential distribution (i.e, normal distribution), is usually statistically tested by a $t$-statistic, we attempt to employ a $t$-statistic in Eq. \ref{eq:tstatisc} to test the significance of $\kappa \neq = 0$, and further determine whether two learning models $M_1$ and $M_2$ are independent with each other or not.
+Meanwhile, inspiring by the idea that the independence between two variables, which follow the well-known exponential distribution (i.e, normal distribution), is usually statistically tested by a $t$-statistic, we attempt to employ a $t$-statistic in Eq. \ref{eq:tstatistic} to test the significance of $\kappa \neq = 0$, and further determine whether two learning models $M_1$ and $M_2$ are independent with each other or not.

-The $t$ statistic follows the Student's t-distribution with freedom of degree $N-2$ under the null hypothesis that $M_1$ and $M_2$ are independent with each other.
-If the $t$-statistic test accepts the null hypothesis under given significance level $\alpha$, we can conclude that the measure $\kappa$ has no significant difference with 0, i.e., $M_1$ and $M_2$ are independent with each other.
+The $t$ statistic follows the Student's t-distribution with freedom of degree $N-2$ under the null hypothesis that $M_1$ and $M_2$ are independent of each other.
+If the $t$-statistic test accepts the null hypothesis under given significance level $\alpha$, we can conclude that the measure $\kappa$ has no significant difference with 0, i.e., $M_1$ and $M_2$ are independent of each other.

-According to Eq. \ref{eq:tstatisc}, its inverse can be calculated as follow
+According to Eq. \ref{eq:tstatistic}, its inverse can be calculated as follow

-Where $t$ statistic follows student distribution with degree of freedom $N-2$.
+where $t$ statistic follows student distribution with degree of freedom $N-2$.